Deep Learning Book Series · 2.4 Linear Dependence and Span

 Here is the representation of the planes plotted with the help of this website:

-Plot showing two planes.
-The intersection of the two planes is a line The intersection of the two planes is a line
+The intersection of the two planes is a line

 We can see that in the best case the two planes are not parallel and there are solutions to the set of equations.
 It means that it exists some points that rely on both planes.
 But we can also see that there is inevitably an infinite number of points on the intersection (a line that we can see on the figure).
 We need a third plane to have a unique solution.